 Interviewing for jobs and internships

 In most cases, the preparation for any of these interviews is much the same.
 You must know as much as possible about the organization and the role you are interviewing for.
-That means that you’ll want to investigate the people you will be speaking with at the interview beforehand (Google-stalking is encouraged), and you should be excited to answer the questions that are typically asked in every job interview, or if no questions are asked, to share the same information with the employer that you would have done if they had actually asked you these questions.
+That means that you’ll want to investigate the people you will be speaking with at the interview beforehand, and you should be excited and ready to answer the questions that are typically asked in every job interview.

 A good strategy for any upcoming interview is to think about what you want the interviewers to know in terms of your skills and experiences, come up with stories that illustrate these, and then look for every opportunity to use these examples in your interview answers.
 If you have come up with 3-4 examples of your skills in action, and have practiced talking through these examples out loud before the interview, then you can easily adapt the examples to answer a wide range of questions.

 For general interview preparation, and especially to learn more about creating effective STAR stories for behavioral interviews, take advantage of Big Interview.
 If you are getting ready for consulting interviews, then use Management Consulted (and take a look at this case interview guide).
 And if you have technical interviews coming up, then you can use the Exponent platform to get prepared.

 If you look at some of the employer pages on Handshake, you will often find examples of the types of questions other students have been asked when interviewing.
 You can also look on Glassdoor to get examples of interview questions.
 These are just the types of questions you could be asked, don’t forget to have stories ready to illustrate the skills and experiences they are seeking.

 You can find some quick tips for internship and job interviews in this guide.
 If you are a graduate student or postdoc, then look at this interviewing guide.
 Both guides have sample interview questions, and highlight the importance of telling STAR stories in interviews.

 Interview resources for grad students